SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 After this we can clone [the GitHub repository](https://github.com/SurrogateInc/surrortg-sdk).

 ```
-cd <folder you want to download the git folder>
+cd <directory where you want to download the git repository>
 git clone https://github.com/SurrogateInc/surrortg-sdk.git
 cd surrortg-sdk
 ```